Level 5 Diploma in Computing with Cyber Security

 Examinations

-Formal exams to evaluate knowledge and analytical skills.
+Formal exams assess knowledge and understanding.

 Formative assessments provide feedback throughout the course to help students improve, while summative assessments contribute to the final grade.